If this is not the page you want, try a discussion about commercial land issues and construction disputes

 A dispute with your neighbour will eat up your life and your happiness.
 Mediation can usually help you to solve even the most intractable boundary dispute.

 The mediation meeting will usually start on site, where both sides can present their arguments.
 Presentation before the Mediator is likely to be less aggressive and less confrontational than it may have been over the months between you and your conflict party.
-Discussions can continue either in one of your homes or may be down at the local pub.

 How boundary disputes arise